-All new students and all returning international students must attend a Check In session shortly after arriving at the University in order to fully complete the registration process.
+All new UK/EU students and all new and returning international students must attend a check-in session upon arrival at the University.

-Here we check your documents and formally record your arrival at the University.
+At check-in we verify your documents and formally record your arrival at the University.

 New students will also receive a student ID card featuring your name, photograph and student ID number.